Top

 For more than 50 years, Law Offices of Gump & Deal has helped injured people in Montgomery County and across nearby Ohio counties work through serious legal problems.
 We understand how stressful a rideshare crash can be, and we work to give our clients clear guidance and steady support.
 Our attorneys combine long-term local experience with a commitment to open communication so that you always know what is happening with your claim.
 If you were hurt while using a rideshare service or struck by a vehicle driving for a rideshare platform, our team is ready to talk with you about your options.
 We can help you understand how the insurance pieces fit together and how a claim may move forward.

-Request your free case review with a Dayton Rideshare Accident attorney at Gump & Deal by contacting us online or at (937) 888-3246.
+Request your free case review with a Dayton rideshare accident attorney at Gump & Deal by contacting us online or at (937) 888-3246.

 Why Rideshare Crashes Are Different From Other Accidents